SolidityOps/blocksecops-aws-infrastructure/terraform/README.md

 ## License

-This infrastructure code is proprietary to the Solidity Security Platform project.
+This infrastructure code is proprietary to the BlockSecOps Platform project.